National Apprenticeship Week 2026: Celebrating Skills for Life

 The perception that apprenticeships exclusively serve school-leavers no longer reflects reality.
 In 2024/25, adults aged 25 and over accounted for substantial proportions of starts, demonstrating that apprenticeships support career progression, reskilling, and sector transitions throughout working life.

-This demographic breadth enables organisations to upskill existing employees alongside recruiting new talent.
+This demographic breadth enables organisations to upskill existing employees as well as recruit new talent.
 Established staff gain recognised qualifications whilst maintaining their roles, embedding new capabilities directly into business operations.
-For individuals, apprenticeships offer progression routes without sacrificing income or accumulating educational debt.

 Diversity and Inclusion in Apprenticeship Participation